 Simply head to this page and you can start right now!

-Once you have selected your URL and the type of schema you want to add, simply walk through data items you want to add and generate the HTML – simple.
+Once you have selected your URL and the type of schema you want to add, simply walk through the data items you want to add and generate the HTML – simple.

 You can highlight information from the page or choose to manually add any missing tags and once you have completed as much of the information as you can, simply hit ‘Create HTML’ and you are sent the relevant markup which can then be added to the page.

-Although there is no conclusive evidence to show that schema markup directly helps your rankings, there is a strong correlation between sites that have implemented schema markup on their pages and increased rankings so for us, it’s a no brainer.
+Although there is no conclusive evidence to show that schema markup directly helps your rankings, there is a strong correlation between sites that have implemented schema markup on their pages and increased rankings so for us, it’s a no-brainer.
 Simple to implement, schema can really transform the way your pages are displayed in the search results, incentivising more people to click through and discover your business.